cameronabel/asp_net_directory_setup/README.md

 `Enter object name: `
 For each object, you will be prompted for a name.
 Using the TriangleTracker example again, this might be `Triangle`.
 Each object will have a Model and a ModelTest file built out with some boilerplate empty constructors and tests.
+Remember - commit your .gitignore (included) first!

 This is a rough, slapdash templater thrown together in the short few moments before class time - please reach out if you find any bugs or have features to request.
-Thanks!